Cutting edge research leads to commercialisation of ultrafiltration membrane technology

-The South Africa’s first locally produced ultrafiltration membrane technology is already in operation in the Western Cape, Somerset West.
+The launch of the South Africa’s first locally produced ultrafiltration membrane technology will take place on the 29th October 2009 in Somerset West.
 Most membranes used in South Africa have been imported at great cost.
 With this in mind, a joint research project, funded by the Water Research Commission (WRC), was initiated in 1996 and succeeded to develop suitable and cost-effective, locally produced, ultrafiltration membranes and filtration systems for use in water treatment and industrial water management.
 These ultrafiltration purification systems are capable of removing particulate matter, colour, bacteria (such as cholera), viruses and parasitic micro-organisms without the need to add chemicals’’ says Mr Andrew Theunissen, Chairman of Ikusasa Water, the company manufacturing these membranes: “Purification systems using these membranes will be able to meet any drinking water supply need of communities and advanced treatment requirements for industrial applications.
 The membranes are based on the most advanced local and international technology” he adds.
 The first large drinking water purification demonstration plant based on the locally manufactured membranes, an 800 000 litres per day plant, will be constructed for Overberg Water in the New Year.

 A ground-breaking research objective has been realised by commercialising the technology through Ikusasa Water, a visionary, fully BEE Company located in Somerset West.
 ‘Ikusasa Water produces cutting edge membrane water treatment technologies through its modern production facilities, highly qualified and experienced personnel as well as University research backing via its liaison with the University of Stellenbosch’ says Gerhard Offringa, Marketing Manager at Ikusasa Water.
 These technologies include, among other, reverse osmosis, nanofiltration, ultrafiltration, conventional filtration, dissolved air flotation, activated carbon adsorption and advanced oxidation, including mixed oxidants and ozonation.